dujanhung/evtsbx-api-doc/lua/es_GUI.md

 </td><td>
 |
 </td><td>
-"center button" visibility
+button visibility
 </td></tr></table>

-change "center button" visibility.
+change button visibility.

 this button is only shown if player look at the MOD block.